 Annual work programme

-The 2018 work programme will focus on individual campaigns aimed at non-EU countries with the highest potential of growth.
-Within the EU itself, the EU will essentially on co-finance campaigns designed to inform consumers about the various EU quality schemes and labels (organic, protected designation of Origin -PDO, protected geographical indication -PGI, traditional speciality guaranteed -TSG, product of EU's outermost regions).
+The 2019 work programme focuses on campaigns aimed at non-EU countries with the highest potential of growth such as Canada, Japan, Mexico and Korea.
+Within the EU itself, the EU will essentially co-finance campaigns designed to promote the different EU quality schemes and labels (organic, protected designation of Origin -PDO, protected geographical indication -PGI, traditional speciality guaranteed -TSG, product of EU's outermost regions).

 Previous work programmes